xuxueli/xuxueli.github.io/doc/static/xxl-job/XXL-JOB-English-Documentation.md

 ### 5.8 task execute result
 Since v1.6.2, the task execute result is recognized through ReturnT of IJobHandler, it executes success when return value meets the condition "ReturnT.code == ReturnT.SUCCESS_CODE" , or it executes fail, and it can callback error message info to schedule center through ReturnT.msg, so it can control task execute results in the task logic.

 ### 5.9 slice broadcat & dynamic slice
 When “分片广播” is selected as route policy in executor cluster, one task schedule will broadcast all executor node in cluster to trigger task execute in every executor, pass slice parameter at the same time, so we can develop slice task by slice parameters.

 "分片广播"  break the task by the dimensions of executor, support dynamic extend executor cluster so that it can add slice number dynamically to do business process, In case of large amount of data process can significantly improve task processing capacity and speed.

 The develop process of "分片广播" is the same as general task, The difference is that you can get slice parameters，code as shown below（go and see ShardingJobHandler in execuotr example ):

-    ShardingUtil.ShardingVO shardingVO = ShardingUtil.getShardingVo();
+    int shardIndex = XxlJobContext.getXxlJobContext().getShardIndex();
+    int shardTotal = XxlJobContext.getXxlJobContext().getShardTotal();

 This slice parameter object has two properties:

     index:the current slice number(start with 0)，stands for the number of current executor in the executor cluster.